PITTSFIELD -- Berkshire County's unemployment rate dropped slightly in February, but remained in double-digit territory for the second straight month.

 The local numbers that the state released on Tuesday are not seasonally adjusted, which means they take into account short-term employment such as seasonal construction and retail jobs, or positions in the travel and tourism industry.

 Boulger said February's unemployment rate was still subject to some of the seasonal fluctuations that normally create a spike in the percentage of jobless every January.
-But she said there are still six job-seekers in Berkshire County for every available position, which is "pretty consistent across the state as well."

 "I personally was expecting a large increase in January," Boulger said.
 "I'm glad to see it came down slightly in February."